-- 1. Registration procedures shall enquire as to whether or not a student has medical problems of which the school should be aware. - 2.
-Review the health records and/or information submitted by parents and physicians. - In developing a reasonable accommodation of the student with a potentially life-threatening food allergy, the following guidelines are recommended: - a.
-The school principal or principal's designee, classroom teacher(s), the parent(s) or legal guardian, the student (age appropriate) and a District nurse or other qualified person should develop the Student Food Allergy Action Plan.
+- 2. Review the health records and/or information submitted by parents and physicians. - 3.
+In developing a reasonable accommodation of the student with a potentially life-threatening food allergy, the following guidelines are recommended: - a.
+The school principal or principal's designee, classroom teacher(s), the parent(s) or legal guardian, the student (as age appropriate) and a District nurse or other qualified person should develop the Student Food Allergy Action Plan.
 Other persons may be involved as determined to be necessary.
 In addition, the child's physician should review the Student Food Allergy Action Plan. - b.
-Consideration in the Student Food Allergy Plan shall be given to: - elimination, whenever reasonably feasible, of allergens from meals, educational tools, arts and craft projects, and incentives; - ii. education of the student, parent or guardian, community, staff, and food handlers; - iii. appropriate standards of hygiene and maintenance for facilities and students; - iv. classroom and school routines age, maturity, and ability of the student, and expectations regarding personal responsibility; - v. emergency procedures and preparation for such; - vi. procedure to be followed should a "dangerous" food product be brought to the classroom.
+Consideration in the Student Food Allergy Plan shall be given to: - elimination, whenever reasonably feasible, of allergens from meals, educational tools, arts and craft projects, and incentives; - ii. education of the student, parent or guardian, community, staff, and food handlers; - iii. appropriate standards of hygiene and maintenance for facilities and students; - iv. classroom and school routines in light of the age, maturity, and ability of the student, and expectations regarding personal responsibility; - v. emergency procedures and preparation for such; - vi. procedure to be followed should a "dangerous" food product be brought to the classroom. - c.

-- c.
 Provide copies of the Allergy Emergency Response Plan to all staff who interact with the student on a regular basis, including substitute teachers. - d.
 Enforce a "no eating" policy on school buses with exceptions made only to accommodate students with special nutritional needs. - 4.
-Review Student Food Allergy Action Plan and Allergy Emergency Response Plan with parent or guardian, student (age appropriate) and physician after a reaction has occurred at school or a school-related activity, and consider whether the plans need to be modified.
+Review the Student Food Allergy Action Plan and Allergy Emergency Response Plan with parent or guardian, student (as age appropriate) and physician after a reaction has occurred at school or a school-related activity, and consider whether the plans need to be modified.